mnxcotton/Depression-Veterans/README.md

 - Train-test split and cross-validation
 - Model performance evaluation

+## Limitations
+The findings describe associations rather than causal relationships.
+Results may also be affected by self-reported measures, sample size, and the characteristics of the selected NHANES sample.

 ## Key Findings
 Memory, sleep, work capability, and recreational activity levels were among the factors associated with depression in the analyzed sample.